stfc/pearl-docs/content/01-01_gettingstarted.rst

 .. note::

-   Please do not run computationally-intensive tasks on the head node as it can cause problems for other users.
+   Please do not run computationally-intensive tasks on the login node as this can affect other users.

-You are also able to log on to the dedicated data transfer node which is ``dtn.pearl.scd.stfc.ac.uk``.
+You are also able to log on to the dedicated data transfer node ``dtn.pearl.scd.stfc.ac.uk``.
 This machine is solely for enabling the ingress and egress of data to and from the cluster and for this reason you are not able to submit jobs from here.